 What happens in an online coding interview?

-In a coding interview, a candidate is asked to uses their coding skills to do a certain task.
+In most coding interviews including an online coding interview, a candidate is asked to uses their coding skills to do a certain task.

 These tasks can include: